4 recommended OTC drugs

 General principles:

-• Identify and avoid trigger/allergen.
+• Identify + avoid the trigger/allergen.

-• Intensive moisturisation (emollients).
+• Intensive moisturizing (emollients).

-• Topical corticosteroids during flares.
+• Topical corticosteroid during flare-ups.

-• Antihistamines for severe itching.
+• Antihistamine for severe itching.

 For contact dermatitis — patch tests to identify the allergen.